 Google Trends can also help you identify trending topics, news, and content, which may be helpful for spotting opportunities to newsjack ... but more on that in number 10.

 9. Google Drive

 Google Drive is Google's free online storage service, allowing users up to 15 GB of free storage in the cloud for files like photos, documents, designs, videos, etc. Trying to send a large image or PowerPoint file to others on your team?
 Google Drive allows you to share your files or folders with others, making collaboration easy and reducing the headache of too-large email attachments.

-In an era when people use their phones to surf the web, it's only natural to start using the web to manage our phones.
-Google Voice, albeit only available in the U.S., allows you to do just, making it easy to manage multiple phone lines, create personalized voicemail messages depending on who's calling, and easily transcribe voicemail messages, making it much easier to stay on top of a busy voicemail inbox.
+In an era when people use their phones to surf the web, it's only natural that we use the web to manage our phone conversations as well.
+Google Voice , albeit only available in the U.S., allows you to do just that -- making it easy to manage multiple phone lines, create personalized voicemail messages depending on who's calling, and easily transcribe voicemail messages.

 To learn more about the various features available with Google Voice, check out Google's support documentation, and watch the video overview below.